Electromagnetic spectrum: History and discovery

-Maxwell's predicted waves included waves at very low frequencies compared to infrared, which in theory might be created by oscillating charges in an ordinary electrical circuit of a certain type.
+Maxwell's predicted waves included waves at very low frequencies compared to infrared, which he hypothesized might be created by oscillating charges.
 Attempting to prove Maxwell's equations and detect such low frequency electromagnetic radiation, in 1886, the physicist Heinrich Hertz built an apparatus to generate and detect what are now called radio waves.
 Hertz found the waves and was able to infer (by measuring their wavelength and multiplying it by their frequency) that they traveled at the speed of light.
 Hertz also demonstrated that the new radiation could be both reflected and refracted by various dielectric media, in the same manner as light.
 For example, Hertz was able to focus the waves using a lens made of tree resin.
 In a later experiment, Hertz similarly produced and measured the properties of microwaves.
 These new types of waves paved the way for inventions such as the wireless telegraph and the radio.

 In 1895, Wilhelm Röntgen noticed a new type of radiation emitted during an experiment with an evacuated tube subjected to a high voltage.
 He called this radiation "x-rays" and found that they were able to travel through parts of the human body but were reflected or stopped by denser matter such as bones.
 Before long, many uses were found for this radiography.

 The last portion of the electromagnetic spectrum was filled in with the discovery of gamma rays.
 In 1900, Paul Villard was studying the radioactive emissions of radium when he identified a new type of radiation that he at first thought consisted of particles similar to known alpha and beta particles, but with the power of being far more penetrating than either.
 However, in 1910, British physicist William Henry Bragg demonstrated that gamma rays are electromagnetic radiation, not particles, and in 1914, Ernest Rutherford (who had named them gamma rays in 1903 when he realized that they were fundamentally different from charged alpha and beta particles) and Edward Andrade measured their wavelengths, and found that gamma rays were similar to X-rays, but with shorter wavelengths.

 The wave-particle debate was rekindled in 1901 when Max Planck discovered that light is absorbed only in discrete "quanta", now called photons, implying that light has a particle nature.
 This idea was made explicit by Albert Einstein in 1905, but never accepted by Planck and many other contemporaries.
 The modern position of science is that electromagnetic radiation has both a wave and a particle nature, the wave-particle duality.
 The contradictions arising from this position are still being debated by scientists and philosophers.